huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Thanksgiving
 - [ ] Valentines Day

-#### The man who wrote the Oscar-winning screenplay for “Moonstruck” also wrote what flop?
+#### The man who wrote the Oscar-winning screenplay for "Moonstruck" also wrote what flop?

 - [ ] Gigli
 - [x] Joe Versus the Volcano